Domaine des Anges, Côtes du Ventoux

 regularly get together to outdo each other in both wine and cuisine.
 Ciaràn has a finely-tuned palate which is evident in his wines and he is

-reassuringly not afraid to embrace modern ideas.
+reassuringly unafraid to embrace modern ideas.
 The result: some

 wonderful sun-kissed wines.